MARCH 24-27, 2021

 The event has a festive feel and includes the Amadio Wines Gouger Street Party on Friday March 26 and the Bridgewater Lunch Stop and Rally Finale in North Adelaide on Saturday March 27.

 Parc Ferme shall be located at the Adelaide Showgrounds and the event shall be run under Motorsport Australia Permit #820/2811/01

 The event includes Prima Tour, Main Tour, Spirit, Challenge, Heritage (handicap), and Competition sections to suit drivers and vehicles of all levels.
-See below for information about the categories.

 Vehicles entering the competitive categories of Shannons Modern and Classic Competitions must comply with the Technical Regulations of one of (not part of one or another) the regulations below.
 If your car doesn't comply you may be eligible for Category S.

 Challenge Category also has additional freedoms in relation to wheel size, turbocharger, intercooler, intake and roll cage which are detailed in the Supp Regs.

 Those not complying with the technical regulations above may apply to take part in the event subject to approval from the organiser within the demonstration class known as Category S, however the vehicle must still comply with safety and general requirements and will not be eligible for awards.